apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

 * *electionAlg* :
     (No Java system property)
     Election implementation to use.
-Default value is "3" which corresponds to TCP-based version of
-    fast leader election.
+A value of "1" corresponds to the non-authenticated UDP-based version of fast leader election, "2" corresponds to the authenticated UDP-based version of fast leader election, and "3" corresponds to TCP-based version of fast leader election.
+Algorithm 3 was made default in 3.2.0 and prior versions (3.0.0 and 3.1.0) were using algorithm 1 and 2 as well.
+    ###### Note
+    >The implementations of leader election 1, and 2 were **deprecated** in 3.4.0.
+We will be removing them in release of 3.6.0, at which point only the FastLeaderElection will be available.

 * *initLimit* :
     (No Java system property)